unstableme/IDC_CNN-Grad-CAM/README.md

 - Achieved **87% accuracy** on IDC classification.
 - Demonstrates potential for early and efficient IDC detection.

+## Grad-CAM Visualization

+To interpret the CNN’s decisions, Grad-CAM (Gradient-weighted Class Activation Mapping) is used to generate heatmaps that highlight the regions in histopathology images most influential for the model’s classification.
+This helps improve transparency and trust in the model’s predictions.

 ---

 Feel free to ask if you want me to help you add sections like installation, usage commands, or how to run the training and evaluation scripts!